reahaas/knowledge-time/README.md

 __day 5:__ visit guy in Beer sheva. setup a virtual machin (VM). get a task to find tutorials for all the subjects in the tester101 file.

-__day 6:__ first sprint summary. look for guides ant tutorials for all the subject i need to learn.
+__day 6:__ first sprint summary. look for guides and tutorials for all the subject i need to learn.

 __day 7:__ end of looks for tutorials.